Fully Dynamic All Pairs All Shortest Paths: Introduction

-Recently, we gave (with Nasre) a simple incremental APASP algorithm~\cite{NPR14}, and a more involved decremental APASP algorithm~\cite{NPR14b}.
+Recently, we gave (with Nasre) a simple \incremental APASP algorithm~\cite{NPR14}, and a more involved \decremental APASP algorithm~\cite{NPR14b}.
 Neither of these algorithms is correct for the fully dynamic case.
-The fully dynamic method that we present in this paper builds on~\cite{NPR14b}, and is a variant of the fully dynamic method developed by Demetrescu and Italiano~\cite{DI04} for APSP (the `DI' method) where only one shortest path is maintained for each pair of vertices.
-The DI algorithm runs in $O(n^2 \cdot \log^3 n)$ amortized time per update, where $n=|V|$.
-A method that is faster by a logarithmic factor was given by Thorup~\cite{Thorup04}, but this algorithm is considerably more complicated, even for the unique shortest paths case.
-For instance, the experimental study in \cite{DI05} considers the DI method and a few other methods, but omits the algorithm in \cite{Thorup04}, deeming it to be mainly of theoretical interest.
+The fully dynamic methods that we present in this paper build on~\cite{NPR14b}, and also incorporate a variant of the fully dynamic methods developed by Demetrescu and Italiano~\cite{DI04} (the \DI method) and Thorup~\cite{Thorup04} (the \Tho method) for APSP where only one shortest path is maintained for each pair of vertices.
+The \DI algorithm runs in $O(n^2 \cdot \log^3 n)$ amortized time per update, where $n=|V|$.
+The \Tho algorithm is faster by a logarithmic factor but is considerably more complicated, even for the unique shortest paths case.
 The algorithms in both~\cite{DI04} and \cite{Thorup04} use the unique shortest paths assumption crucially, and need considerable enhancements even to maintain a small number of multiple shortest paths correctly.
-In this paper we present a fully dynamic algorithm for APASP, which maintains all of the multiple shortest paths for every pair of vertices.
-Our algorithm is as simple as the DI method (though somewhat different) when specialized to unique shortest paths, and it matches the DI bound for graphs with a constant number of (or unique) shortest paths while being applicable to the more general APASP problem.
-Our APASP algorithm gives a fully dynamic algorithm for the betweenness centrality (BC) problem, described below.
+In \cite{Thorup05} the author presented a worst case fully dynamic algorithm for APSP which recomputes the complete distance matrix in $\tilde{O}(n^{2.75})$.
+Recently, the worst case time bound was improved in \cite{Abraham} with a randomized algorithm which runs in $O(n^{2+2/3}\log^{4/3}n)$.